 The Hafod Copper Works in an abandoned industrial site that lies on the banks of the River Tawe in the Lower Swansea Valley.
 Once the world's largest copper works, the site is now derelict and in dire need of regeneration & redevelopment.

-While many bodies are currently working to bring about the regeneration of the site, it is my specific task to develop imaginative and inventive visitor experiences at the site.
-This will be achieved through a range of different technologies - mainly those that are handheld and accessible to all.
+While many bodies are currently working to bring about the regeneration of the site, it was my specific task to develop imaginative and inventive visitor experiences at the site.
+This was achieved through a range of different technologies – mainly those that are handheld and accessible to all.

 Many of the mainstream mobile location-based services that we have become used to in public spaces are good at delivering information privately, in context, but the opportunity to incorporate more engaging and exciting interactions is often overlooked – especially where the output is of shared public interested.
 Smartphones now offer us multimodal interaction, gestures and internet connectivity, all providing opportunities to interact in new, extravagant and expressive ways.

 As members of Cu@Swansea—a multi-partner project leading the regeneration of the world significant Hafod-Morfa Copperworks—we have been tasked with designing a range of technologies that will attract people into the site, not to experience a finished, curated piece of heritage, but to bring the site to life, provoking discussion amongst the local community, stakeholders and other visitors.
 Instead of allowing people to pass each other, digitally divided, we focus on designing interactions that will start conversations, encouraging people to join together in a collaborative, public experience.